PatchaIT/greetings/README.md

         (while noting old settings)
 - 2023/10/02 v2.0.1
   - Wrong default files into .zip distribution
+- 2023/10/21 v2.1.0
+  - Fixed blocking no default for `Character series to swap` option when options were still not saved
+  - Fixed empty `Users not to greet + Blacklisted words` option was resulting like not greeting anybody at all

 PS:
 Thanks @Castorr91 for some fixes suggestion. ;)